stouffer/EvoGeoModules/manuscript/outline.md

 # Point 1 -- Strong hypothesis that macro-evolutionary processes have macro-ecological consequences

 - We expect a matching between the scales of eco/evo mechanisms
+  - Key refs: @pric03 mostly, also @nieb10
+  - Key points: acquisition/loss of interactions is viewed as acquisition of character in cladistics, macro-evo event

 - Interactions well predicted by species traits that evolve slowly (body size in food webs)